rupakg/blog/content/posts/how-to-create-a-strapi-cms-app-to-manage-content.md

 **Note**: For the curious reader, please note the fact that a `jwt` secret was automatically created. `The Users & Permissions plugin automatically generated a jwt secret and stored it in .env under the name JWT_SECRET.`

-5. The above creation process automatically triggers running the app, and opens a browser window to `http://localhost:1337/admin/auth/register-admin` for creating a new admin user.
+V. The above creation process automatically triggers running the app, and opens a browser window to `http://localhost:1337/admin/auth/register-admin` for creating a new admin user.
 Fill in the info. on the screen to create an admin user.
 **Note:** This is a local user and is **required** to manage content in the Strapi Dashboard UI.

 ![The Welcome to Strapi screen for creating a new admin user](https://user-images.githubusercontent.com/8188/214574738-362f66e0-209c-418a-810b-cc2573e8ab87.png)